danielabar/hotwired_ats/README.md

 Author says CableReady more flexible for complex situations.

-## Chapter 4: Creatingand moving applicants
+## Chapter 4: Creating and moving applicants

 Will introduce an `Applicants` resource representing people that are applying for job postings.
 Will create a Kanban board with applicants grouped by hiring stage, and an admin can drag and drop applicants between stages.